Routes

 • If your route selection model includes two or more matching highest-priority policy-based routes, Google Cloud selects a single policy-based route by using an internal algorithm.
 The selected policy-based route might not be the most specific match for the packet's source or destination.
 To avoid this ambiguity, we recommend that you create policy-based routes that have unique priorities.

-• If your route selection model includes only a single highest-priority policy-based route that is configured to skip other policy-based routes, Google Cloud evaluates non-policy-based routes in the most specific destination step and disregards all policy-based routes.
+• If your route selection model includes only a single highest-priority policy-based route that is configured to skip other policy-based routes, Google Cloud disregards all policy-based routes and continues to the subnet routes step.

 • If your route selection model includes only a single highest-priority policy-based route that is not configured to skip other policy-based routes, Google Cloud delivers the packet to the next hop internal passthrough Network Load Balancer, and disregards all non-policy-based routes.